InterrobangInterrogated/2007L/README.md

 patched using guides from https://github.com/Yosh1002/rblx-scripts

 # SHADERS
-I added a duplicate of the Roblox.exe executable that enables both Bloom and Depth of Field shaders, named RobloxShaders.exe To use them, you must switch to the OpenGL graphics mode.
+I added a duplicate of the Roblox.exe executable that enables both Bloom and Depth of Field shaders, named RobloxShaders.exe.

+You may have noticed the shaders do not function by default.
+To fix this, click "Tools", then in the menu that drops down, click "Settings".
+When it prompts you if you really want to continue, click OK.
+Once it opens the settings menu, click the "Rendering" tab and scroll down until you see
+"graphicsMode".
+Click on the dropdown next to it, and select "OpenGL stable".

-There are two versions of OpenGL included: Stable and Experimental.
-I recommend using Stable, however I have not tested Experimental as of writing this (4/29/2024 @ 3:06 PM, UTC -8:00)
+Do NOT select OpenGL experimental, as shaders are broken in that graphics mode.
+I tested it out myself as of writing this (4/29/2024 @ 3:15 PM, UTC -8:00).

+Once selected, click the Close button.
+A popup should appear reading, "Some setting changes will not take effect until you restart ROBLOX".
+Click the "OK" button, then restart the client.
+Once it reopens, load into testplace.rbxl, and if you followed the steps correctly, it should work!

+To switch back to the default rendering engine, repeat the steps listed above, but instead of selecting "OpenGL stable", select "Automatic" or whatever you previous had it set to.